-The following pie charts are a useful way of showing the split of the portfolio valuation as at 31 December 2023 by: sector; stage of maturity measured by revenues; and their size measured by number of employees.
-Details of the principal investments made by the Company are shown in the Portfolio of investments on pages 27 and 28.
+The following pie charts show the split of the portfolio valuation as at 31 December 2023 by sector, stage of investment and number of employees.
+This is a useful way of assessing how the Company and its portfolio are diversified across sector, portfolio companies' maturity measured by revenues and their size measured by the number of employees.
+Details of the principal investments made by the Company are shown in the Portfolio of investments on pages 28 to 30.